-This advice is specific to men.
+This Advice for Umrah is specific to men.
 When you are in a state of ihram, you aren’t wearing any boxers or underwear.
 Your legs will chaff and Vaseline can make a world of a difference.

 Visiting the Rawdah